GaloisInc/swanky/CONTRIBUTING.md

 # Contributing to Swanky

-This document is still a work in progress.
-More information will be added later.

 :wave: Hello newcomer to Swanky!
-This document contains a lot of _stuff_ about our development process.
+This set of documents contains a lot of _stuff_ about our development process.
 Here are the most important sections for introducing you to Swanky:

 1. [Code of Conduct](#code-of-conduct)
 2. [Goals of Swanky](#goals-of-swanky)